Master's Degree Programme in Information and Communication Technology: Digital Health

 - Digital Health

-The Digital health specialization track brings together skills and principles from computer science, embedded systems and medical sciences in order to build understanding of theory and to gain practical competences in the field.
+The Digital health specialisation track brings together skills and principles from computer science, embedded systems and medical sciences in order to build understanding of theory and to gain practical competences in the field.

 The students graduating from Digital Health will have acquired scientific and analytical skills, expertise in present theories and up-to-date technologies, as well as practical skills including teamwork, leadership, and interpersonal skills in an international environment.
 The acquired methodological skills and advanced knowledge allow the students to continue their career paths in academia or industry.